 - Increased Sanitization – All dining room surfaces are being sanitized before and after every meal and snack, and all commonly handled areas are being disinfected twice daily.
 We have increased the number of bottles of alcohol-based hand sanitizers throughout our centers.
 We have engaged outside services to provide enhanced daily cleaning services.

 - Increased Screening & Testing – COVID-19 tests are part of our pre-admission medical clearance process.
 All patients and staff undergo daily temperature screenings.
 All staff has access to testing for COVID-19 antibodies.
 Guests are not allowed at this time.

-- Social Distancing – All programs are practicing social distancing by holding meetings, groups and therapy sessions in larger rooms to increase the physical space between individuals.
+- Social Distancing – All programs are practicing social distancing by holding meetings, groups, and therapy sessions in larger rooms to increase the physical space between individuals.
+High traffic areas, such as our waiting rooms and dining areas have social distancing stickers on the floor and plexiglass barriers.
 Nonessential staff members are working remotely to reduce the number of people at each facility.
-Admission assessments are being conducted over the phone and video conferencing has been established for certain therapy sessions.
+Admission assessments are being conducted over the phone.

 - Limited Travel – We have suspended all non-essential business travel company-wide.